 There are lots of details on the inside that resemble other saloons in the BMW range.
 The i-Drive screen is a bit small, but it gets BMW's latest iDrive system.
 There are also nice, big door pockets to store some stuff.
 The front seats are well bolstered and the driving position, as expected, is spot-on.
 Fit and finish, and quality of materials are hard to find fault with.
-At the back, occupants sit a little higher than in the saloon, and the huge panoramic sunroof and windows give the cabin a very airy feel.
+The additional bump in BMW 3 Series GT on-road price (over the 3) ensures the occupants sit a little higher than in the saloon, and the huge panoramic sunroof and windows give the cabin a very airy feel.
 The seats at the rear provide ample thigh support, and headroom and legroom are never a problem, thanks to the longer wheelbase.
 Boot space has been increased to 500 litres, and the tailgate has an electric closing function.

 Engine Specifications & Performance